Raghu Rama Krishna Raju: Legal issues

 On 14 May 2021, Raju was arrested by the Andhra Pradesh Criminal Investigation Department (CID) on the charges of sedition for "disturbing communal harmony and attacking dignitaries of the Jagan Mohan Reddy government".
-On 21 May, the Supreme Court of India has granted him bail on a ₹1 lakh bond, stating the charges against him did not require custodial interrogation and referred to his bodily injuries mentioned in the medical report prepared by Secunderabad Army Hospital doctors.
+On 21 May, the Supreme Court of India granted him bail on a ₹1 lakh bond, stating the charges against him did not require custodial interrogation and referred to his bodily injuries mentioned in the medical report prepared by Secunderabad Army Hospital doctors.